AnonDeveano/AnonDeveano/README.md

-- 👋 Hello, I’m @DevGutta
+- 👋 Hello, I’m Gutta.
-- 👀 I was originally introduced to crypto in 2017 right before that first 5 figure legendary bull run that ended ~20k.
-Even then, I didn't really understand what crypto was and when that bear market in 2018 took hold, I lost interest in the space.
-What a mistake.
-I entered the space again at the end of 2020 and fully immersed myself in it.
-A few months in, I realized that trading didn't really bring me any joy and eventually decided that I wanted to become a programmer.
-I had tried my hands at other languages in the past but none ever satisfied me.
+- I've been a crypto enthusiast for a long time but only made the jump to learning programming in the crypto space this year.
+I originally took a CS50 course online last year but the workload was incredibly difficult for someone with no programming experience.
+I took a few months off after that and really realized that learning programming in the context of the crypto space was the only way it was ever going to stick.
+- I started learning Solidity in April/May 2021 and have been on it on a near daily basis since.
 When I deployed my first smart contract on the Rinkeby test net, I realized this is what would make me feel fulfilled.
-- 🌱 I’m currently learning Solidity and have experience in React.js and Next.js.
-I'm not really worried about my weaknesses here because when you think about it, nothing stops you from learning whatever you want.
-With that freeing mentality, I'll learn any necessary components to support Solidity.
+- 🌱 I’m currently honing my Solidity skills on my first unguided project.
+I also have experience in React.js and Next.js in the context of tutorials.
+I'm not really worried about my weaknesses here because I don't see a reason why I couldn't learn the necessary skills to support Solidity.
 - 💞️ I’m really looking for any solid opportunity to use these skills that I really committed to learn.
-- :computer: Technologies: Solidity, Truffle, Ganache, Next.js, React.js, Git/Github (do these count lol?) at the moment.
+- :computer: Current Technologies: Solidity, Truffle, Ganache, minor experience in React.js/Next.js, and Git/Github at the moment.
 More will be added as I become more experienced.
 - 📫 How to reach me dev_attug@protonmail.com but the fastest way is through Twitter at ___gutta (3 underscores).

 <!---